airlabitu/Heather/README.md

 - Here you adjust the **Analog Output** under **Output Devices**

 **NB:** We also adjusted the volume settings in the Alsamixer, but that was before trying with the PulseAudop GUI controls.
 In case that is necessary, type **alsamixer** in a terminal window, to open a terminal GUI for Alsa, and make sure the analog output is turned all the way up.

+Now restart the Pi, and hopefully everything just works :-)